 Burnage lost to Gough in the English Amateur in the semi-final at Hankley Common.

 THE rest of the 10-man GB&I team is made up of two Scottish and three Irish players, incluidng the newly-crowned Amateur Champion James Sugrue.

 Ireland’s Conor Purcell (Portmarnock), Caolan Rafferty (Dundalk) and James Sugrue (Mallow), the reigning Amateur Champion, and Scotland’s Sandy Scott (Nairn) and Euan Walker, from Kilmarnock Barassie, who lost to Sugrue in the final at Portmarnock, in June.

 Great Britain & Ireland captain Craig Watson, who has not picked any Welsh players, said: “It has been a very difficult decision to select 10- players for Great Britain and Ireland from a strong squad.

 “But we have been very impressed with the results of those we have picked and we believe they will give us the best chance of regaining the Walker Cup against a strong American team.”

 “The Walker Cup is a fantastic opportunity for those amateurs to demonstrate their talents on the big stage and it will be an experience that will remain with them for the rest of their lives.

 “We are looking forward to the match at Hoylake and I’m sure the players will give it their very best to win.”

-GB&I is bidding to win back the Walker Cup after the USA secured a 19-7 victory in the 2017 match, which featured three Hamphshire players in Harry Ellis, Scott Gregory and Jack Singh-Brar, at Los Angeles Country Club.
+Great Britain and Ireland is bidding to win back the Walker Cup after the USA secured a 19-7 victory in the 2017 match, which featured three Hamphshire players in Harry Ellis, Scott Gregory and Jack Singh-Brar, at Los Angeles Country Club.